 First Station

 Pilate condemns Jesus to die

 Pilate points an accusatory finger.
 Jesus stands before him, hiding nothing, palms open.
 Not defending himself but available for whatever lies ahead.

 First Station

 (Short silence)

 Here is tragic irony indeed.
 Jesus is judged and condemned to death but by that very act it is humanity itself which is judged.
 Sometimes when there is a creative breakthrough in the arts a particular work is greeted with derision by most contemporary critics.
-But in the light of history, when that work's greatness is universally recognised, those critics look extremely foolish.
+But in the light of history, when that work's stature is widely recognised, those critics look extremely foolish.
 Their rejection of the work, their judgement, is itself judged and found to be wanting.
 They were so trapped in their own prejudices that they turned out to be blind.

+The one condemning Jesus is not dressed like a Roman governor.
+With plain robes and impassive face he is Mr Everyman.
+It is the world, unable to face its own horrible tangle, that points the accusatory finger at the one whose sheer presence questions us.

-St John's Gospel records God so loved the world that he gave his only Son, that everyone who has faith in him may not perish but have eternal life.
+St John's Gospel records

+'God so loved the world that he gave his only Son, that everyone who has faith in him may not perish but have eternal life.
 It was not to judge the world that God sent his Son into the world, but that through him the world might be saved.
 No one who puts his faith in him comes under judgement; but the unbeliever has already been judged because he has not put his faith in God's only Son.
-This is the judgement: the light has come into the world, but people preferred darkness to light because their deeds were evil.
-(John 3,16-19) In the light of your resurrection O Christ, we wake up to the horror of what we humans have done, condemned you our Saviour, you who came to save us from ourselves.
-At the same time, we rejoice that you have lifted that judgement from us and welcomed us into your life.
-We rejoice that we now walk in your light.
+This is the judgement: the light has come into the world, but people preferred darkness to light because their deeds were evil.'
+(John 3,16-19) That light stands before us arms open, palms open, available for us, on our side.
+In the light of your resurrection O Christ, we wake up to the horror of what we humans have done, condemned you our Saviour, you who came to draw us out of ourselves into the beauty of your light.
+At the same time, we rejoice that you have so lifted us into that light that our misjudgement is lifted from us.
+We rejoice that we walk now in the light of your presence.